JaidonLalor/macros-electron/README.md

 - Null/no records handling
 - Update @/database/types Record to not have food list
 - Date input format yyyy/mm/dd
+- Days left in month or week or streak couter
 - Prevent writing of record with duplicate date?
 - Grocery price tracking
 - After "add food" place focus on food name